jeancsil/lichess/README.md

 This script will:

-1. Install Docker if not already installed
+1. Check if the necessary executables are installed (Docker, pbpaste)
 2. Pull the necessary Docker image
 3. Install `pbpaste` if not present (for clipboard functionality on macOS)
 4. Set up the `lichess` command for easy execution